gnsurfin24/Number-Guessing-Game/readme.md

-''' Welcome to the Number Guessing Game!
+Welcome to the Number Guessing Game!
-The computer will pick a random number from 1 to 100 each time you guess it will tell you if you need to guess higher or lower
+The computer will pick a random number from 1 to 100 each time you guess it will tell you if you need to guess higher or lower.